lanluo9/clara-image-genie/README.md

 - `Object Detection`: This will return all the images containing that keyword, for example all images containing a cat.
 - `OCR (Optical Character Recognition)`: This will return all images containing the actual keyword inputted, for example all images containing the word "cat".

-**Clara streamlines the image search process using image-to-text algorithms, and makes images more accessible for everyone.**
+**Clara streamlines the image search process using image-to-text algorithms, making images more accessible for everyone.**

 ### Platform supported
 - PC (as a web app running on localhost)
-- mobile (as a web app running on localhost)
+- mobile coming up soon

 ---